lillynguyenn/contrast-paradigm/README.md

         disp(['Shape color (RGB): ', num2str(shapeColor)]);

+        %defining parameters of the red square in which stimulus is to be
+        %presented
         squareSize = 400;
         shapeSize = 200;
         squareRect = CenterRect([0, 0, squareSize , squareSize], windowRect);

+        %setting background and red square
         Screen('FillRect', window, backgroundGray)
         Screen('FillRect', window, ShapeColors, squareRect);

+        %superimposing a second shape in that differentially contrasted
-        switch shapes{shapeIdx}
+        %tint of red over the first red square switch shapes{shapeIdx}
             case 'Circle'
                 disp('Drawing Circle');